MartinMwiti/Credit-Card-Fraud-Detection/README.md

 *Identify fraudulent credit card transactions.*

-*Given the class imbalance ratio, i recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
+*Given the class imbalance ratio, I recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.*

 ---